-Most Baltic states are entirely reliant on Russian natural gas to meet domestic demand for electricity, while Germany – the EU's largest economy and consumer of natural gas – imports around 40% of its natural gas from Russia.
+Most Baltic states are entirely reliant on Russian natural gas to meet domestic energy needs, while Germany – the EU's largest economy and consumer of natural gas – imports around 40% of its natural gas from Russia.

 The US has been vying for market share in the European energy market, pitching its liquefied natural gas (LNG) exports as an alternative to Russian natural gas.

 Although the US possesses huge energy reserves, particularly in the Permian Basin, situated in western Texas and eastern New Mexico, its distance from Europe across the Atlantic Ocean makes it unfeasible for natural gas to conventionally be transported via a pipeline.